 In today's puzzle we feature lots and lots of white beans.
 They are one of the longest-cultivated plants and are used in many traditional dishes throughout the world.
 Beans are usually boiled but they can also be fried or baked.
 They have significant amounts of fiber, they are high in protein, carbohydrates and iron. // Image Credit: Daily Jigsaw Puzzles

 If you didn't know, botanically a grapes are classified as berries.
 They are usually eaten fresh or used for making wine, grape juice, jam, jelly, vinegar, grape seed oil, or dried as raisins, sultanas and currants.
 Raw grapes are 81% water, 18% carbohydrates, 1% protein.
 A 100-gram reference amount of raw grapes supplies 288 kilojoules (69 kilocalories) of energy and a moderate amount of vitamin K (14% of the Daily Value).
 Grapes contain a negligible amount of fats.

 In today's puzzle we feature some large and juicy watermelons.
 Watermelons may exceed 60 cm in diameter.
 Their rind is mid to dark green and usually mottled or striped, and the flesh, containing numerous pips spread throughout the inside, can be red or pink, yellow, orange, green or white.
 Do you like watermelons?
 What is your favorite?

 Didn't find something you like?
-Don't worry we have thousands of online puzzle games in our gallery for both kids and adults alike.
+Don't worry we have thousands of other online puzzle games similar or better then "White Beans" .